 When you’re new to the nursing field, it can be challenging to determine the best educational path forward, especially if you’re just starting out or wanting to switch careers.
 Yet in both scenarios, you’ll find that a quality education will be a critical component for your success—and the more you have of it will directly correspond to the advancement opportunities and earning potential available to you in your future nursing career.

-For this reason, many career starters and job changers are choosing to pursue Bachelor’s and Master’s degrees in Nursing as the next step forward in their education and professional development.
+For this reason, many career starters and job changers are choosing to pursue Bachelor of Science in Nursing (BSN) and Masters of Science in Nursings (MSN) degrees in Nursing as the next step forward in their education and professional development.
 While either degree option can equip you with the knowledge and training you need to succeed and advance within the nursing profession, there are some key differences that you should consider before selecting the program that’s best for you.
 Determining the right path forward will also depend on your unique background, personal circumstances, and career goals, but luckily, we’re here to walk you through the process!

 To help you make an informed decision regarding your nursing education, we’ve compiled a list of the key differences between BSN vs. MSN programs and what you should consider before you enroll.
 Read on for our helpful tips.